frencojobs/interact/README.md

 ## Overview

-The library contains a bunch of command-line components that are easy to use and customizable, including text and password inputs, radio or select inputs, checkbox or multiple select inputs, spinners and progress bars.
+The library contains a bunch of command-line components that are easy to use and customizable, including text and password inputs, radio or select inputs, checkbox or multiple select inputs, spinners, and progress bars.
 Examples for all the available components can be found in the `example` folder, and the API Documentation section will cover all about them.

 As an overview, you can make a `Select` component like this.